RonitNayak/spcpeel.com/README.md

 # spcpeel.com
-SPCPeel Website Github - Private - Ronit Nayak
+SPCPeel Website Github - Ronit Nayak

 I have decided to upload this file onto Github as a means to keep track of everything and allow everything to be stored in an easy to